bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 are helpful but most (at least for me) were beating a dead horse (i.e. I already got the point).
 For other readers, the examples may be more helpful if they do not understand the points in the text.

+<b>**</b> The acronym "S.O.L.I.D" for the five general object-oriented design
+principles was coined after the publication of the book "Agile Software Development".
+In this book, the principles were listed in the order "S.O.L.D.I.".

 <a name="domain_driven_design_2004"/>